akashacms/akashacms-website/documents/news/2019/07/akasharender-mahabhuta-0-7.html.md

     });
 ```

 That is the `use` method now takes an optional second argument containing an options object.
-The options object is defined by the Plugin, and will be documented in documentation for the Plugin.
+The options object is defined by the Plugin, and will be documented by the Plugin.

 The second change is that the options data is stored in a Plugin field named `options`.
 That means the Plugin implementation does not need to retrieve `config.pluginData` but can manipulate its options on its own.